-1. Voters Lists
+1. Voter Lists

 The OSCE/ODIHR has previously commented that inaccuracies in the voter lists have constituted a problem in prior elections and led to a large number of voters being included in additional lists.
-As the practice of adding voters to lists shortly before an election creates the opportunity for electoral fraud, the OSCE/ODIHR recommends that a voter requesting to be added to a list due to a move to a new place of residence should be required to produce a certificate of de-registration from the previous place of residence.
+As the practice of adding voters to lists shortly before an election creates the opportunity for electoral fraud, the OSCE/ODIHR recommended that a voter requesting to be added to a list due to a move to a new place of residence should be required to produce a certificate of de-registration from the previous place of residence.
+An amendment to paragraph (3) of Article 22 addresses this recommendation as it requires the presentation of such a certificate.

 Paragraph (1) of Article 22 states that lists of voters at precinct stations shall be presented for general familiarizing and additional updating not later than 15 calendar days prior to election day.
 This may not be sufficient time for public scrutiny, appeals, decisions and revisions.
-The OSCE/ODIHR recommends that the legislature consider whether this time is sufficient and amend the Code to provide for additional time if this would improve the quality of the voter lists.
+The OSCE/ODIHR recommended that the legislature consider whether this time is sufficient and amend the Code to provide for additional time if this would improve the quality of the voter lists.
+An amendment to this provision increases the number of days from 15 to 19.